Bengaluru FC: World club ranking

+Continental record

 eSports

 The organizers of ISL introduced eISL, a FIFA video game tournament for the ISL playing clubs, each represented by two players.
 Bengaluru FC hosted a series of qualifying games for all the participants wanting to represent the club in eISL.
 On 20 November the club announced signing of the two players.

 Roster

 Affiliated clubs

-The following club(s) are affiliated with Bengaluru FC:
+The following clubs are affiliated with Bengaluru FC: